CloudNine Discovery Portal - CloudNine Review: How do I process eDiscovery raw (unprocessed) data to load into CloudNine Review?

 2. If needed, hover your mouse over any file to see the entire path and filename.

-3. Clear (un-check) all files you wish to exclude from import, in the Include column the Include header changes to reflect files that have been excluded.
+3. Clear (un-check) all files you wish to exclude from import.
+In the Include column the Include header changes to reflect files that have been excluded.
 At the bottom, the Selection includes.... updates to reflect the changes.

 filetypeexpandedwithredacts